therealhackmeehan/ubacktest_docs/src/content/docs/Creating/fundamentals.md

 ### Using the Strategy

 Once defined, your strategy is not tied to a specific stock or date range.
 It can be applied to any stock, time range, or backtesting setup you choose.

+All trades are simulated to execute **at the closing price** to eliminate feedforward bias and ensure that indicators like the high and low of the period remain valid for decision-making.
+We considered making this configurable, but enforcing execution at close provides a clear and realistic benchmark while preventing lookahead issues in backtesting.